doanminh1709/CRUD-SpringBoot-ReactJS/README.md

 # CRUD-SpringBoot-ReactJS
-Project action functions CRUD using JAVA SPRING BOOT and React JS
+Project has basic functions such as CRUD using JAVA SPRING BOOT and React JS